How To Get Child Care Assistance

 Online fundraising can help pay for child care

 Every day, thousands of parents turn to crowdfunding to help offset crucial childcare costs.
 By starting an online fundraiser, you can begin raising money in a matter of minutes.
-And with GoFundMe’s free fundraising platform, you get to keep more of the funds you raise—which means more of your donations can pay for daycare, tuition, or any other child-related expenses.
+And with GoFundMe’s fundraising platform, you get to keep more of the funds you raise—which means more of your donations can pay for daycare, tuition, or any other child-related expenses you please.

 Five tips for starting a successful fundraiser

 - Tell your fundraiser story in a way that’s easy for readers to skim.
-Avoid long paragraphs, and make sure to use headings and subheadings.
+Stick to the main points and avoid long paragraphs.
+Make sure to use headings and subheadings.

 - Another top fundraising tip is to include both images and video in your fundraiser.
 This helps form an emotional connection with your donors, inspiring even more donations and social sharing.